OpenFn/docs/docs/manage-projects/io-data-storage.md

 #### Managing Exports

-Managing Exports Users can view all history exports via the `History Exports` page in the project settings.
+Users can view all history exports via the `History Exports` page in the project settings.
 Click on `Settings` on the side menu and click on `History Exports` to see the list of work order exports in your project.

-On the History exports page, you will see the list of exports showing your latest request and previous requests with the other information such as filename, date of export, user who requested the export and the status.
+On the `History Export`s page, you will see the list of exports showing your latest request and previous requests with the other information such as filename, date of export, user who requested the export and the status.